linresearchgroup/RRCGAN_Molecules/Demo/README.md

 9) Currently valid Unique SMILES Sanitized: Unique, valid, and chemically sanitized samples out of 1000
 10) Currently satisfying SMILES: Valid, chemically sanitized, and within 20% error samples out of 1000.
 We compare the predicted value from Regressor and targeted value to calculate the accuracy.
 11) Currently unique satisfying generation: Unique, valid, chemically sanitized, and within 20% error samples out of 1000.
 We compare the predicted value from Regressor and targeted value to calculate the accuracy.
-### output
+### Output
 Finally, the main model generate the final samples within the targeted range.
 It will print the accuracy of the model on generated data comparing the targeted and predicted values.
 It will outputs "demo.csv" and "demo_NODUP.csv" files with SMILES strings, their targeted and predicted heat capacity values, and their error in a csv format.

-To go from demo to real running, one needs to increase the training samples to around 60K samples and run the model on more epochs to reach the desired accuracies.
+# To go from demo to real running, one needs to increase the training samples to around 60K samples and run the model on more epochs to reach the desired accuracies.